truenas/documentation/content/SCALE/SCALEUIReference/Credentials/DirectoryServices/_index.md

 - directoryservices
 ---

-The SCALE Directory Services section contains options to edit directory domain and account settings, set up Idmapping, and configure authentication and authorization services in TrueNAS.
+The TrueNAS Directory Services section contains options to edit directory domain and account settings, set up Idmapping, and configure authentication and authorization services in TrueNAS.

 ## Directory Services Screen